Amin-MAG/My-Notes/Algorithm.md

 ## Leaky Bucket

-Leaky Bucket algorithm is for rate limiting.
-These kind of algorithms are simple algorithms with each making tradeoffs between accuracy and performance.
+The Leaky Bucket algorithm is used for rate limiting.
+These kinds of algorithms are simple, with each making tradeoffs between accuracy and performance.

 ### See more